 Check whether the pump complies with the specifications on the delivery note; report any damage or missing parts to Wilo immediately.
-Check slat crates/boxes/wrappings for spare parts or accessory components which could be included with the pump.
+Check slatted crates/boxes/wrapping for spare parts or accessories that could be included with the pump.

 Risk of personal injury and property damage due to improper handling!